Published by Christina Riley. Last Updated on June 20, 2023.

 Many people think of wild horses when “things to do in Corolla” come to mind, but we think you should start with Historic Corolla Park.
 You may have already noticed some of the town’s biggest events happen here, but there’s even more to the place.

 The park is free to enter and includes 39 acres of lush, beautiful space.
 It is an excellent place to walk, bike, or attend an event while vacationing in Corolla.

 Historic Corolla Park is also packed with attractions that everyone will appreciate:

 - Outer Banks Center for Wildlife Education

-Not only can you see these Corolla attractions, but many retail shops reside inside the village’s restored historic buildings.
+Not only can you see these Corolla NC attractions, but many retail shops reside inside the village’s restored historic buildings.

 The Whalehead Club Historic House Museum